 In 2001, she came to New York as a fellow of the New York Public Library’s Center for Scholars and Writers, and decided to spend more time in the city.
 In 2002-2003 she was Visiting Professor at NYU (holding the Andrés Bello Chair).
 During 2003-2004 she was Visiting Professor at Columbia.
 From 2004 to 2011, she was a Distinguished Lecturer at City College, CUNY.

 Since 2005, she has co-hosted the CUNY-T.V. the NY EMMY award winner Nueva York, in which she interviews major Spanish-speaking writers, artists and intellectuals.

 In 2007 she co-founded Café Nueva York, a group of writers who work in Spanish and live in New York, dedicated to reclaiming the forgotten legacy of their forebears who also wrote in Spanish and lived in New York.
 She was a consultant to Nueva York, a major exhibition to be mounted by the New York Historical Society, on the 400-year history of New York’s relations with the Spanish-speaking world.
-Carmen´s forthcoming novel is El libro de Eva (The Book of Eve) to be published in Spanish by Alfaguara (LatAm). http://boullosa.webfactional.com/
+Carmen´s new novel is El libro de Eva (The Book of Eve) published in Spanish (The Americas) by Alfaguara. http://boullosa.webfactional.com/

 El libro de Ana (The Book of Anna)